 Technical Research Papers

 The Trust’s expert Technical Panels & Working Groups address emerging challenges as more Passivhaus buildings are designed, built, and monitored.
 Explore the latest UK Passivhaus technical research documents.
 These resources ensure the integrity and application of the Passivhaus standard in the UK.
-You will need to log in or register to view these documents.
+You will need to log in or register for free to view these documents.

 Explore PHI Passivhaus criteria for energy-efficient, affordable, and comfortable buildings.
 This guidance offers practical insights into sustainable design, rigorous certification, and optimizing energy performance.
 Enhance living conditions and support a greener future with Passive House principles.